Anger after Russia, China block U.N. action on Syria

 The SNC said it held Moscow and Beijing "responsible for the escalating acts of killing and genocide".

-Protesters stormed the Russian embassy in Libya's capital Tripoli on Sunday, climbing on the roof and tearing down the flag.
+Protesters stormed Russia's embassy in Libya's capital Tripoli on Sunday, climbing on the roof and tearing down the flag.
 Men held up a banner saying: "Libyan revolutionaries are ready to fight with their brothers in Syria."

 MOSCOW SAYS RESOLUTION BIASED